jscs-dev/node-jscs/CONTRIBUTION.md

 The maintainer of the project is Dulin Marat (@mdevils).

-The project is beeing developed within community.
+The project is being developed within community.
 Maintainer merges pull-requests, fixes critical bugs.

 Pull-requests
 -------------